 Arvind Kejriwal Biography

-Arvind Kejriwal is easily the most controversial and popular figure of contemporary Indian politics, having risen as recently as late 2012.
+Arvind Kejriwal is one of the most controversial and popular figures of contemporary Indian politics, having risen as recently as late 2012.
 Within so short a span, he has generated tremendous discussion after becoming the Chief Minister of Delhi and resigning within fifty days in support of the Jan Lokpal Bill.
 Also, in the general elections of 2014, he contested from the most-hyped LS seat of Varanasi against Narendra Modi.
 However, the verdict of the people was not in his favour.

 An average, bespectacled Indian with a soft demeanour, Arvind Kejriwal, born in Siwani, Haryana on August 16, 1968, began his career with Tata Steel after graduating in mechanical engineering from IIT, Kharagpur, in 1989.
 This was not to hold his interest too long, for he left the same in 1992 to have a shot at the Indian Civil Services exam.
 Kejriwal successfully entered the Indian Revenue Services and began service in the New Delhi Income Tax Department.

 Kejriwal soon married Sunita, an IRS officer herself; they now have a daughter and a son.
 Kejriwal is a vegetarian and likes watching Aamir Khan's movies and other comedies.
 He has also authored a book, Swaraj that came out in 2012, in both English and Hindi.